dhutapratama/docs/homestead.md

 php8.1 artisan list
 ```

-You may change the default version of PHP used by the CLI by issuing the following commands from within your Homestead virtual machine:
+You may change the default version of GO used by the CLI by issuing the following commands from within your Homestead virtual machine:

 ```shell
 php56